CERT-Polska/Artemis/README.md

 ## [Quick Start 🔨](https://artemis-scanner.readthedocs.io/en/latest/quick-start.html) | [Docs 📚](https://artemis-scanner.readthedocs.io/en/latest/)

-If you want to add additional modules that weren't included here due to non-BSD-compatible licenses, browse to the [Artemis-modules-extra](https://github.com/CERT-Polska/Artemis-modules-extra) repository.
+If you want to use additional modules that weren't included here due to non-BSD-compatible licenses, browse to the [Artemis-modules-extra](https://github.com/CERT-Polska/Artemis-modules-extra) repository.

 **Artemis is experimental software, under active development - use at your own risk.**